Skip to content

 • If you are using Google Gemini, ensure the Model is set to gemini-2.5-flash or another model with Function Calling capabilities (like gemini-2.5-pro).

-Step 9.4: Test the Agent
+Step 12.5: Test the Agent

-With the configuration complete, it's time to test the agent in the Playground.
+Test the agent in the Playground.

 1. Click the "Playground" icon in the top right of the LangFlow interface.
 A chat window will appear.